-April 2025 [Previous version July 2024]
+April 2025

+[previous version dated January 2023]

 This document is provided for regulatory reporting purposes only.
 It is not a marketing communication nor an inducement to purchase any of the products mentioned herein.
 All capitalised terms used herein shall have as a rule, the same meaning as in the Prospectus.